Azure/ResourceModules/docs/wiki/The library - Module design.md

 - One or multiple template parameters files (`*parameters.json`) that will be used for testing, located in the `.parameters` sub-folder.
 - A `readme.md` file which describes the module itself.

 A module usually represents a single resource or a set of closely related resources.
 For example, a storage account and the associated lock or virtual machine and network interfaces.
-Modules are located in the `arm` folder.
+Modules are located in the `modules` folder.

 Also, each module should be implemented with all capabilities it and its children support.
 This includes
 - `Locks`